 Inside of Cast Iron Tea Kettle Rusts

 Q. I was given a cast iron tea kettle.
 We used it two winters on top of our wood stove to put water/potpourri in for fragrance.
 The inside of the tea kettle is rusting.
 I have washed it, tried soaking cooking oil in it (to season it) like you do a cast iron skillet, yet it is still rusting and flaking.
-I am sure this is not good to be putting rust water steam out in the air for us to breath.
+I am sure this is not good to be putting rust water steam out in the air for us to breathe.
 We love this cast iron tea kettle and it is perfect for wood stove use.
 Any suggestions on how to get rust out and keep it out so we may continue to use it would be greatly appreciated.

 Thank You,Becky Wilmoth